TANYA BLONG

 Her recent works stretch toward abstraction Rather than depicting the exterior façade, Blong's paintings offer a glimpse into the inner workings of humanity.
 Each portrait symbolic of the interior landscape, where the interplay of light, colour, form and pattern mirrors the ebbs and flows of emotion and experience.
 A visual tapestry that captures the somatic experience unique to us all.

-Tanya Blong is a Tamaki Makaurau based artist.
-She graduated from Hungry Creek Art school, Auckland in 2006 majoring in painting and sculpture.
+Tanya Blong is a Tamaki Makaurau based artist, who graduated from Hungry Creek Art school IN 2006, majoring in painting and sculpture.

-Sculpture was the basis of her work for many years, adjacent to her own work she worked as studio technician to renown NZ Sculptor Terry Stringer for several years.
+Sculpture was the basis of her work for many years, adjacent to her own practice, she worked as studio technician to renown NZ Sculptor Terry Stringer.
 Ultimately painting has taken priority for the last 10 years.